Pahlavi Iran: Cold War

-Collapse of the Monarchy
+Collapse of the monarchy

 The Shah's government suppressed its opponents with the help of Iran's security and intelligence secret police, SAVAK.
 Such opponents included leftists and Islamists.
 By the mid-1970s, relying on increased oil revenues, Mohammad Reza began a series of even more ambitious and bolder plans for the progress of his country and the march toward the "White Revolution".
-But his socioeconomic advances increasingly irritated the clergy.
-Islamic leaders, particularly the exiled cleric Ayatollah Ruhollah Khomeini, were able to focus this discontent with an ideology tied to Islamic principles that called for the overthrow of the Shah and the return to Islamic traditions, called the Islamic revolution.
+However, his socioeconomic advances increasingly irritated the clergy.
+Islamic leaders, particularly the exiled cleric Ayatollah Ruhollah Khomeini, were able to focus this discontent with an ideology tied to Islamic principles that called for the overthrow of the Shah and a return to Islamic traditions.

 The Pahlavi regime collapsed following widespread uprisings in 1978 and 1979.
+Ayatollah Khomeni appointed the politically moderate Mehdi Bazargan as prime minister, who served from 11 February to 6 November 1979.
+Barzagan resigned under Khomeini's growing extremism, authoritarianism and de facto control, after he first attempted to resign in March.
 The Islamic Revolution dissolved the SAVAK and replaced it with the SAVAMA.
-It was run after the revolution, according to U.S. sources and Iranian exile sources in the US and in Paris, by Gen. Hossein Fardoust, who was deputy chief of SAVAK under Mohammad Reza's reign, and a friend from boyhood of the deposed monarch.
+It was run after the revolution, according to U.S. sources and Iranian exile sources in the U.S. and in Paris, by General Hossein Fardoust, who was deputy chief of SAVAK under Mohammad Reza's reign and a friend from boyhood of the deposed monarch.

-Mohammad Reza fled the country, seeking medical treatment in Egypt, Mexico, the United States, and Panama, and finally resettled with his family in Egypt as a guest of Anwar Sadat.
-On his death, his son Reza Pahlavi, who was formally invested as Crown Prince on 26 October 1967, succeeded him as head of the Pahlavi dynasty.
-Reza Pahlavi and his wife live in the United States in Potomac, Maryland, with three daughters.
+Mohammad Reza fled the country on 16 January 1979, seeking medical treatment in Egypt, Mexico, the United States, and Panama, and finally resettled with his family in Egypt as a guest of Anwar Sadat.
+On his death in 1980, his son Reza Pahlavi, who was formally invested as Crown Prince on 26 October 1967, succeeded him as head of the Pahlavi dynasty.

-As of 2013, Reza Pahlavi established the National Council of Iran in Paris, which serves as a government in exile to reclaim the former throne after a potential overthrow of the current Islamic Republic government.
+In 2013, Reza Pahlavi established the National Council of Iran in Paris, which serves as a government in exile to reclaim the former throne after a potential overthrow of the current Islamic Republic government.
 However, in February 2019, Pahlavi launched an initiative called the Phoenix Project of Iran.
 According to the National Interest, this is "designed to bring the various strains of the opposition closer to a common vision for a post-clerical Iran."

 Politics

 The political system of the Imperial State of Iran took place in a parliamentary constitutional monarchy where the Shah served as the head of state and the prime minister as its head of government.
 The National Consultative Assembly was the nation's unicameral parliament, from 1949 it became the lower house when the Senate was established as its upper house of the parliament.